 Although the Golden Spike that signaled the connection of the railroad lines from the East Coast to California, routine rail service did not spread across the state until the mid to late 1880’s.
 The ability to travel here easily from the East Coast created sharp population growth up and down the west coast, and many major cities trace their roots as major hubs to this time period.

 With a population of 7,000 the Sausalito of today is considered a small local town, only a little more than 10% of the size of larger Marin cities like San Rafael and Novato and less than 1% of San Francisco.
 But a century ago Sausalito’s status as a small Marin town was not the case.
-Located at the junction of the north coast railroad routes and the ferries that ran north from San Francisco, Sausalito grew to be the second largest city in Marin County, eclipsed only by County Seat San Rafael.
+Located at the junction of the North Coast Railroad that ran north from San Francisco and the ferries that continued south to San Francisco, Sausalito grew to be the second largest city in Marin County, eclipsed only by the County Seat, San Rafael.